-FastForward Milestone M1: Processing-In-Memory Emulator Software Usage Guide
+Processing-In-Memory Emulator Software Usage Guide

-May 28, 2013
+June 18, 2013

-These data are submitted with limited rights under Government Contract No. DE-AC52-8MA27344 and subcontract B600716 from Advanced Micro Devices, Inc. on behalf of AMD Advanced Research LLC.
-These data may be reproduced and used by the Department of Energy on a need-to-know basis, with the express limitation that they will not, without written permission of the AMD Advanced Research LLC, be used for purposes of manufacture nor disclosed outside the Government.

-The foregoing notice shall be marked on any reproduction of these data, in whole or in part.

-This report contains, such as suggestions for future areas of investigation, which are outside the scope of this project or contract.
-Each such sentence in this report is marked with ‘ [*] ’immediately after the sentence.
-In some cases, whole sections or sub-sections of this report are forward looking or outside the scope of this project or contract.
-Each such section or sub-section is marked with [*] in the section or sub-section header.

-Any forward looking statements contained in this report are subject to further negotiation between AMD Advanced Research LLC and Lawrence Livermore National Security LLC., and are outside the scope of this project and contract.

 Executive Summary

 Processing-in-memory (PIM), which moves computation closer to where the data resides, has long been recognized as having the potential to improve both the performance and energy costs associated with memory access.
 Previous research in this area focused on implementing processing capabilities directly on DRAM memory chips.
 This has yielded poor results due to incompatibilities between the CMOS processes for DRAM and high performance processors logic.
 With the advent of 3D stacking, it has become possible to implement processors in high performance CMOS as one layer in a larger 3D memory stack.